mattclarkdotnet/cf-flask-skeleton/README.md

     $ git clone https://github.com/mattclarkdotnet/cf-flask-skeleton.git
     $ cd cf-flask-skeleton

-Then run the setup scripts to create a python 3 virtual environment, install depenedencies, and create a 'runtime.txt':
+Then run the setup script to create a python 3 virtual environment and install dependencies:

     $ ./setup_venv.sh
-    $ ./setup_runtime.sh

 Check that the app works correctly locally: